lukecav/awesome-kubernetes/README.md

 * [Reference doc of hyperkube](https://github.com/fdebonneval/docker8s) - Reference doc of hyperkube.
 * [mobydig](https://github.com/fdebonneval/mobydig) - Image to run Sysdig on Docker for mac (but not only, it should work on a docker engine on a linux host) #Why ?
 Why a particular image for Docker for mac ?
 Sysdig provides a Docker image to run sysdig/csysdig on Docker but on a Linux host.
 * [Quartermaster](https://github.com/coreos/quartermaster) - Quartermaster is a framework for managing containerized storage systems like Ceph, GlusterFS, NFS-Ganesha, Rook and others on top of Kubernetes.
-* [prom2json](https://github.com/prometheus/prom2json) - A tool to scrape a Prometheus client and dump the result as JSON.

 ## Performance
 * [Prometheus on Kubernetes](https://github.com/grobie/prometheus-on-kubernetes) - An example setup of Prometheus inside of Kubernetes, monitoring the Kubernetes infrastructure itself as well as services running in Kubernetes.